A movie about former Uber engineer Susan Fowler is reportedly being shopped around

 It isn’t clear how many studios the seven-year-old, L.A.-based talent agency representing her, called Verve, has approached.

-Fowler’s agent has not yet responded to our further questions about the project, but certainly, it’s timely, particularly given that Hollywood is currently reeling from the fall of one of its own power brokers, film producer Harvey Weinstein, who has reportedly sexually harassed women in his orbit for decades, included the actresses Gwyneth Paltrow and Angelina Jolie.
+Fowler’s agent has not yet responded to our further questions about the project, but certainly, it’s timely, particularly given that Hollywood is currently reeling from the fall of one of its own power brokers, film producer Harvey Weinstein, who has reportedly sexually harassed women in his orbit for decades, included the actors Gwyneth Paltrow and Angelina Jolie.

 Comparing Weinstein to Kalanick is comparing apples to bananas.
 Kalanick was accused of enabling a culture of sexism to thrive under his leadership; Weinstein’s crimes are far more serious.